ucla-biostat216-2021fall/ucla-biostat216-2021fall.github.io/syllabus/syllabus.md

 - Mandatory daily symptom monitoring survey: <https://uclasurveys.co1.qualtrics.com/jfe/form/SV_3qRLtouCYKzBbH7> or UCLA'S mobile app.
 Need to fill out each morning.
 If instructed by the survey to not come to campus, notify instructors.

 - Face masks are required inside all UCLA buildings.
-Occasionally drinking water should be fine.
+Occasionally drinking water is fine.

 - Policies may be changing.
 Follow closely the emails sent by Fielding School of Public Health (FSPH) and UCLA campus.